ramanraja/Home4/Bridge12/README.txt

 Using a factory pattern, with lazy initialization of socketio and mqtt objects (without a global app object) Keeps trying to connect to MQTT broker initially till it succeeds.

-NEW IN THIS VERSION: streamlined the API; created API document-cum-unit test cases
+NEW IN THIS VERSION: initialization moved to proper starup code block; created API document-cum-unit test cases

 Test:
 > mosquitto_sub -t stat/#  -v